 Must-have skills for an iOS developer

-According to Joe Conway, these are the skills essential if you wish to excel in your career as an iOS application developer:
+According to Joe Conway, these are the skills required for iOS mobile development positions:

 - Ability to develop native, structurally sound software for iOS and Mac OS X platforms